Vision AI: Visual Anomaly Detection

 Guided Mode with Defect Annotation

-To guide the model into looking for specific defects, users can annotate or highlight each defect individually in multiple ways, namely by using a marker or drawing various shapes such as a rectangle, circle, or polygon around the region.
-Users can also annotate using free form drawing.
-The platform also provides users with an eraser for editing the annotation.
-Additionally, users can use the zoom in/zoom out feature for greater clarity.
+To guide the model in looking for specific defects, users can annotate or highlight each defect individually in multiple ways, namely by using a marker or drawing various shapes such as a rectangle, circle, or polygon around the region.
+Users can also annotate using free-form drawing.
+Vision AI also provides users with an eraser for editing annotations.
+Additionally, users can use the zoom-in/zoom-out feature for greater clarity.

 Guided Mode with Result